Brightspace/test-reporting-action/docs/storage-schema.md

 The data is split across 2 tables ([`summary`](#summary) and [`details`](#details)) to better store common items, reduce duplication and allow for more targeted queries.
-Below is a breakdown of the various tables and there columns as well as the corresponding JSON path within the report format the data is sourced from.
+Below is a breakdown of the various tables and their columns as well as the corresponding JSON path within the report format the data is sourced from.
 The current `measure_name` for both tables is `report_v2`.
 Old format records will be marked with `report_2_bc` or `*_test_run` and can require special handling.
 See notes under various